julzaza/wildwitchherbs/_posts/2025-12-05-witchy-winter-solstice-bottle.md

 ---

-# Magic from Old Europe
+# Magic from The Old World

 In Old Europe, the weeks around the solstice were considered spiritually porous.
 The dead roamed.
 The Wild Hunt crossed the sky.
 Witches, farmers, cunning folk, and ordinary households braced themselves for a landscape where time thinned and spirits walked freely.